arialdomartini/ace-jump-mode-wiki/AceJump-FAQ.md

 ### I want to do something before real jump happens, is it possible?
-Of course, actually there is a hook for you to do this, anything you want to do before the jump.
+Of course, there is already a hook for you.
 I give am example here:

     (add-hook 'ace-jump-mode-before-jump-hook (lambda ()
                                                 (message "I am jumping")))

 ### I don't like the default move keys, is it possible to change it.
 I have to remind one thing before you change the default move keys.
-You have to know that the less move key you use, the more time you possibly need to press the key to finally reach the exactly location.
+You have to notice that the less move key you use, the more time you possibly need to press the key to reach the exact location finally.
 If it is possible, please use the keys not less than 10 , that can make AceJump really effective. for example:

 - you only want to use lower case character: